colurw/flight_sim_GNN/readme.md

 to its physics model.

 An opponent Plane() instance can be designated as a target, so that each instance is aware of its competitor's location and motion parameters.
-Each has the ability to manoeuvre to gain an advantage, or to fire its cannon.
-Various performance metrics are tallied, such as length of flight, how close a shot string was to the enemy plane, hits taken, and for making full use of the flight envelope.
+Each instance can manoeuvre to gain an advantage, or to fire its cannon.
+Various performance metrics are tallied, such as length of flight, how close a shot string was to the enemy plane, hits taken, and making full use of the flight envelope.

-Plane() instances also have a basic autopilot option, to provide a long-lived moving target in the eariest stages of training, before being replaced with an instance of GeneticNeuralNetwork().
+Plane() instances also have a basic autopilot option, to provide a long-lived moving target in the earliest stages of training, before being replaced with an instance of GeneticNeuralNetwork().

 ## The Viewer

-Combat_viewer.py uses Matplotlib to visualise combat between two instances of the current fittest pilot, or between those from earlier in the highscore lineage.
+Combat_viewer.py uses Matplotlib to visualise combat between two instances of the current fittest pilot, or between those from earlier in the high score lineage.

 ## Results